avalcepina/avalcepina-carousel/README.md

 ## Usage as angular module

-- say something about how to use it in angular application.

 ### Run the Application

 We have preconfigured the project with a simple development web server.
 The simplest way to start